Doctor of Philosophy, 2010, Science Education, University of Maryland, College Park

 Fellowships, Grants & Awards

-Travel Grants, College of Education, University of Maryland, 2007, 2005; the International School of Physics, Research on Physic Education Session, 2003.
+Travel Grants, College of Education, University of Maryland, 2007, 2005; the International School of Physics, Research on Physics Education Session, 2003

-Lau, M. and Elby, A. (2008) Two distinct ways of attending to the substance of students’ ideas.
-Proceedings of the International Conference for the Learning Sciences, Utrecht, Netherlands.
+Lau, M., Elby, A., and Myeson, J. (2008).
+Two distinct ways of attending to the substance of students’ ideas.
+Proceedings from the International Conference for the Learning Science, Utrecht, Netherlands.

 Beckmann, P. A., Burbank, K. S., Lau, M. M. W., Ree, J. N., Weber, T. L. (2002).
 “Solid state proton spin-lattice relaxation in four structurally related organic molecules.”
 Chemical Physics, 290, 241-250.